PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 \paragraph{Extrinsic Evaluation} Extrinsic evaluation aims to evaluate the quality of an embedding scheme along with a downstream machine learning model in an end-to-end manner~\cite{Bakarov2018}.
-So if a downstream model is more accurate when integrated with instruction embedding scheme A than the one with scheme B, then instruction embedding scheme A is considered better than B. In this evaluation, we choose three different binary analysis tasks for extrinsic evaluation, i.e., Gemini~\cite{Gemini:ccs17} for \textit{binary code similarity detection}, EKLAVYA~\cite{Chua17EKLAVYA} in \textit{function type signatures inference}, and DeepVSA~\cite{DeepVSA} in \textit{value set analysis}.
+So if a downstream model is more accurate when integrated with instruction embedding scheme A than the one with scheme B, then A is considered better than B. In this paper, we choose three different binary analysis tasks for extrinsic evaluation, i.e., Gemini~\cite{Gemini:ccs17} for \textit{binary code similarity detection}, EKLAVYA~\cite{Chua17EKLAVYA} for \textit{function type signatures inference}, and DeepVSA~\cite{DeepVSA} for \textit{value set analysis}.
 We obtained the original implementations of these downstream tasks for this evaluation.
-All of the downstream applications are implemented in TensorFlow\footnote{https://www.tensorflow.org/}.
+All of the downstream applications are implemented based on TensorFlow\footnote{https://www.tensorflow.org/}.
 Therefore we choose the first way of deploying \codename in extrinsic evaluations (see Section~\ref{subsubsection: Deployment of the model}).
 We encoded all the instructions in the corresponding training and testing datasets and then fed the embeddings into downstream applications.